 Which leads us to a big question – is TikTok all that bad?
 Its content is no worse than Instagram.
 Its features are like the other two.
 It DOES have the “be a star” issue and the videos are highly addictive (even for me!).
-But I think I’d give it to my daughter before Snapchat.
+And even though I don’t plan to say yes to either of them, if I had to give one to my daughter, I think I would select TikTok.
 The decision is yours!
 Our complete TikTok app review might also be helpful.

 We built the Protect App at PYE because we knew that some parents are too busy for long blog posts and are overwhelmed with the idea of keeping their kids safe online.
 The mini-lessons and easy-to-read panels in Protect were built with busy, awesome, intentional parents like you in mind!
 Download it for free today!

 *There may be affiliate links throughout this post because we’ve tested and trust a small list of parental control solutions.
 Our work saves you time!
 If you decide that you agree with us, then we may earn a small commission, which does nothing to your price.
 Enjoy!

 Chris McKenna, Founder: A man with never-ending energy when it comes to fighting for the safety and protection of children.
 Chris practices his internet safety tips on his four amazing children and is regularly featured on news, radio, and podcasts for his research.
 His 2019 US Senate Judiciary Committee testimony was the catalyst for draft legislation and ongoing discussion that could radically change online child protection laws and earned PYE the NCOSE Dignity Defense Alert Award in 2020.
 The PYE team has performed over 1,700 presentations at schools, churches, and nonprofits and was featured in the Childhood 2.0 movie.
 Other loves include running, spreadsheets, nature, and candy.